HowManyOliversAreThere/six-nibble-name/README.md

 ## How To

-The `sixnibblename` module contains a single function: `get`.
-This takes a single argument, ideally a 6 nibble integer, and converts it to a 4 character string designed to be memorable.
+The `sixnibblename` module contains a single function: `get()`.
+This takes either zero or one arguments, depending on your use case.
+* If you just want to convert six nibbles into a name on Python (micro or regular), pass in the number (ideally a 6 nibble integer) as an argument to the `get()` function and it will be converted to a 4 byte name

-If the integer being converted has more than 6 nibbles, only the lowest 6 will be used.
+  * If the integer being converted has more than 6 nibbles, only the lowest 6 will be used
+* On Micropython, simply call the `get()` function argumentless to get the name of the device based on the unique id of the device

 Here is a full example, showing outputs of pre-set integers being converted: